How Much Water Should We Drink in a Day?

 If you are trying to improve your water intake this summer, especially if you're spending time outside in the heat or increasing your physical activity, you may want to track the number of ounces you drink.

-You can do this with any measuring device such as a measuring cup or a water bottle that you know the volume of.
+You can track your water intake with any measuring device such as a measuring cup or a water bottle that you know the volume of.
 You can also use a nutrition app like MyFitnessPal or FitBit to record the ounces of water you drink throughout the day.
+Today, there are even "smart" water bottles, apps, and other devices that signal when it's been too long since you've taken a sip of water.

 After tracking for a week or two, you may be able to get into a routine of drinking water so you don't need to continue keeping records of how much water you drink.